vinceimbat/vinceimbat/content/tags/evergreens.md

 ---
-title: "Evergreens"
+title: Evergreens
-description: "Writings that are reasonably complete (although may need tending from sometime)."
 ---
+Writings that are reasonably complete (although may need tending from sometime).